Michael A. Brown (American politician): 2007 council candidacy

 Brown ran to represent Ward 4 on the Council of the District of Columbia.
 The seat was vacated by Adrian Fenty when he became mayor.
 Brown lost the May 1 special election in a field of 19 candidates to Muriel Bowser after she received the mayor's endorsement, receiving 27 percent of the vote to Bowser's 40.

 Brown later admitted that he accepted a $20,000 illegal donation from Jeff Thompson during this campaign.

 Results

 As certified by the D.C.
 Board of Elections and Ethics:

 2008 council candidacy

-In 2008, Brown ran for a seat as an at-large member of the council.
+In 2008, Brown ran for a at-large council member seat.

 Unlike Brown's previous candidacies when he ran as a Democrat, Brown ran as an independent candidate.
-District law allows only three of the five at-large Council seats, including chair, to be affiliated with the same political party.
+District law allows only three of the five at-large Council seats, including the chair, to be affiliated with the same political party.
 Chair Vincent Gray and Phil Mendelson, both Democrats, were not up for reelection in 2008, so only one of the seats up for reelection could be won by a Democrat.
 Democratic incumbent Kwame R. Brown was running for reelection and was likely to win, which made it nearly assured that the other seat up for election would go to a non-Democrat.

 Brown later admitted to accepting an illegal $125,000 donation from Jeff Thompson during this campaign.